gundaIf/Numberle/README.md

 ## Game Description

-In Cryptic Numerals, players take on the role of a code breaker, attempting to decipher secret numerical messages.
+In Numberle, players take on the role of a code breaker, attempting to decipher secret numerical messages.
 Each game presents a new 4-digit number to guess, with players receiving cryptic clues after each attempt.

 ## How to Play